-While Oahu and Kauai are known for their north-south coast split, Big Island is an east-west story.
+While Oahu and Kauai are famous for their north-south coast split, Big Island is an east-west story.
 The youngest island in the chain continues to grow, Hawaii is in fact known as The Big Island, due to its size, which is almost double that of the others combined, and for its active volcano.
 The lava flowing from the Kiluaea volcano continuously shapes the landscape on its way to the sea which can create both future breaks and destroy existing ones.
-Despite Oahu picking up the history of surfing, Polynesian immigrants likely began surfing Kealakekna Bay centuries ago, making the Big Island the birthplace of surfing and the aloha spirit.
+Despite Oahu picking up the history of surfing, Polynesian immigrants probably began surfing Kealakekna Bay centuries ago, making the Big Island the birthplace of surfing activities and the aloha spirit.
 There are many crowds and locals but accesses to remote spots that require long walks or 4WDs are empty and conditions are less competitive than most Hawaiian line-ups.
 Surfing in Hawaii reaches its peak on the Big Island!

-In the vicinity there are numerous spots that work such as Halelua where according to legend, centuries ago, Chief Nu'uanupa'ahu was misled by Chief Kalaniopu'u with sharks.
+Nearby there are numerous spots that work such as Halelua where according to legend, centuries ago, Chief Nu’uanupa’ahu was misled by Chief Kalaniopu’u with sharks.
 Downwind is Kohala Coast, which gives its best with S or N swells accompanied by offshore breezes.

 Pinetrees is a great quality wave magnet, favoring lefts with swells of any size.
 Most of the competitions on the Kona Coast are organized around the easily controllable Kailua reefbreak along Alii Drive, the equivalent of Big Island’s Kam Haighway.

 Banyans is the favorite spot of the locals as it forms beautiful powerful right in winter and short left in summer.
-Keakakekua Bay is the first surfed beach in Hawaii, characterized by small and perfect lefts of Ke'ei, also called Shark Point.
+Keakakekua Bay is the first surfed beach in Hawaii, characterized by small and perfect lefts of Ke’ei, also called Shark Point.
 Reaching this spot requires a lot of paddling, but once you arrive you will be satisfied by the perfect waves that this spot offers: watch out for the coral.
 With S swell, drive to Kau Coast in the south, checking out spots like South Spot.
-On the west side is Kahuku Ranch: big peaks with NE breezes.
-When big swells come from the S don't miss the green sand beach and find your way to surf the long left, of Kaakualu Point.
+On the west side there is Kahuku Ranch: big peaks with NE breezes.
+When big swells come from the S don’t miss the green sand beach and find your way to surf the long left, of Kaakualu Point.
 To hike the Puna Coast Trail, register first at the Kilauea Visitor Center in Hawaii Volcanoes National Park.

-With big swells from S or SE Keahuou Point sends long lefts; nearby are other peaks such as Halape and Apua which work if they are large enough.
+With big swells from S or SE Keahuou Point sends long lefts; nearby there are other peaks such as Halape and Apua which work if they are large enough.